emptyKATSURA/Krastorio2-spaced-out/README.md

 Version of Krastorio2 compatibile with Space Age DLC and Quality.
 ## Credits:
 Thanks to raigurd, Krastor and Linver for making original Krastorio2

+## Plans:
+- add a liquid mineral ocean moon rich in rare metals to Nauvis
+- add a new planet "Imimersos" focusing on immersite and matter reconstruction
+- Rebalance Space Age & Krastorio2
+- Fix the tech tree

 # TODO